-The 2021 Plan will enable the Company to continue its compensation program that is intended to attract, motivate and retain experienced, highly-qualified directors, employees, consultants and advisors of the Company who will contribute to the Company's success, and will align the interests of the directors, employees, consultants and advisors of the Company with those of its stockholders through the ability to grant a variety of stock-based awards.
+The Amended Plan will enable the Company to continue its compensation program that is intended to attract, motivate and retain experienced, highly-qualified directors, employees, consultants and advisors of the Company who will contribute to the Company's success, and will align the interests of the directors, employees, consultants and advisors of the Company with those of its stockholders through the ability to grant a variety of stock-based awards.
+If the stockholders approve the Amended Plan, awards granted under the Amended Plan will be governed by the terms of the Amended Plan.

-Determination of the Number of Shares Available for Awards under the 2021 Plan
+Determination of the Number of Shares Available for Awards under the Amended Plan

-As of May 28, 2021, 25,111 shares remain available for grant under the 2018 Plan.
+As of May 23, 2022, 230,215 shares remain available for grant under the 2021 Plan.
 The Board of Directors and the Compensation Committee believe that attracting and retaining employees, non-employee directors, and consultants and advisors of high quality has been and will continue to be essential to the Company's growth and success.
-Consistent with this view, the Board of Directors and its Compensation Committee believe that the number of shares currently available for issuance under the 2018 Plan is not sufficient for future grants in light of our compensation structure and strategy.
+Consistent with this view, the Board of Directors and its Compensation Committee believe that the number of shares currently available for issuance under the 2021 Plan is not sufficient for future grants in light of our compensation structure and strategy.

-If this Proposal Two is approved by our stockholders at the Annual Meeting, subject to adjustments as described in the 2021 Plan and summarized below, the maximum aggregate number of shares of our common stock that may be issued under the 2021 Plan with respect to awards made under the 2021 Plan will be 1,300,000.
-In addition, subject to adjustments as described in the 2021 Plan, any shares of common stock that remained available for awards under the 2018 Plan as of the effective date of the 2021 Plan and any shares of common stock subject to outstanding awards under the Prior Plans that terminate, expire, or are cancelled, forfeited, exchanged, or surrendered without having been exercised, vested, or paid in shares after the effective date of the 2021 Plan.
+If this Proposal Two is approved by our stockholders at the Annual Meeting, subject to adjustments as described in the Amended Plan and summarized below, the number of additional shares of our common stock that may be issued under the Amended Plan with respect to awards made on and after the Amended Plan is approved by our stockholders will be 2,000,000 shares.
+In addition, subject to adjustments as described in the Amended Plan, shares of our common stock that remained available for awards under the 2021 Plan as of the effective date of the Amended Plan and any shares of our common stock subject to outstanding awards under the 2021 Plan and the Prior Plans, as of the effective date of the Amended Plan, that terminate.

+expire, or are cancelled, forfeited, exchanged, or surrendered without having been exercised, vested, or paid in shares after the effective date of the Amended Plan will be available for issuance under the Amended Plan

-In determining the number of shares to be authorized for issuance under the 2021 Plan, the Board of Directors considered a number of factors, including the number of shares available under the 2018 Plan, our past share usage (burn rate), the number of shares needed for future awards, a dilution analysis, competitive data from relevant peer companies, the current and future accounting expenses associated with our equity award practices, and input from our stockholders.
+In determining the number of additional shares to be authorized for issuance under the Amended Plan, the Board of Directors considered a number of factors, including the number of shares available under the 2021 Plan, our past share usage (burn rate), the number of shares needed for future awards, a dilution analysis, competitive data from relevant peer companies, the current and future accounting expenses associated with our equity award practices, and input from our stockholders.